arm-diaz/nki-llama/README.md

 - **AMI**: Deep Learning AMI Neuron (Ubuntu 22.04) 20250520
 - **Pre-installed**: Neuron SDK 2.23.0, PyTorch, NeuronX

-### Support
-- Create issues in the repository for technical questions
-- Check existing issues for common problems
-- Use the `#nki-llama` channel in the hackathon Slack

 ## 💡 Tips for Success

 1. **Start Simple**: Get the baseline working before optimizing